OpenNMT/opennmt.github.io/Advanced.md

 OpenNMT supports additional features on source and target words in the form of discrete labels.

 * On the source side, these features act as additional information to the encoder.
-An embedding will be optimized for each label and then fed as additional input to the encoder alongside the word it annotates.
+An embedding will be optimized for each label and then fed as additional source input alongside the word it annotates.
 * On the target side, these features will be predicted by the network.
 The decoder is then able to decode a sentence and annotate each words.